Smirnov words and the Delta Conjectures: Introduction

 We give a partial answer to this question in~\Cref{sec:link-delta}, namely we provide such a $q$-statistic at $t=0$: this is~\Cref{thm:unified_Delta_t_equals_0}, our unified Delta theorem at $t=0$.
 We describe an explicit bijection $\phi$ between segmented Smirnov words and elements of $\LD(n)^{\ast k, \bullet l}$ (doubly decorated labelled Dyck paths) with $\area$ equal to $0$; we then introduce a variant of the $q$-statistic $\sminv$ on segmented Smirnov words, which we call $\sdinv$, so that through the bijection $\phi$ we recover the known $\dinv$ statistic on decorated Dyck paths when $k=0$ or $l=0$, solving \eqref{eq:unified-delta} when $t=0$.

 In the last sections, we return to the expansion in~\Cref{thm:main}.
-We first explicit the fundamental quasisymmetric function expansion of \eqref{eq:theSF} in terms of our combinatorics (\Cref{sec:fundamental-quasisym}).
-We then discuss the special case $n=k+l+1$ --corresponding to an expansion in Smirnov words-- that links our work with other areas of combinatorics: the chromatic quasisymmetric function of the path graph (\Cref{sec:chromatic}), parallelogram polyominoes (\Cref{sec:polyominoes}), and noncrossing partitions (\Cref{sec:topdegree}).
+In~\Cref{sec:fundamental-quasisym}, we first explicit the fundamental quasisymmetric function expansion of \eqref{eq:theSF} in terms of our combinatorics (\Cref{prop:fundamental}).
+This is then used to extract the coefficient of $s_{1^n}$ in~\eqref{eq:theSF}, which turns out to have a nice product formula, cf \Cref{prop:catalan-sw}.
+We finally discuss in \Cref{sec:topdegree} the special case $n=k+l+1$ --corresponding to an expansion in Smirnov words-- that links our work with other areas of combinatorics: the chromatic quasisymmetric function of the path graph (\Cref{sec:chromatic}), parallelogram polyominoes (\Cref{sec:polyominoes}), and noncrossing partitions (\Cref{sec:topdegree}).